Audit Laws

 State Summary

-Under AR Code § 7-4-121, the State Board of Election Commissioners shall audit the results of each general election.
-To complete the audit, the State Board is to select by lot the counties, polling sites, early voting locations, and vote centers to be audited, selecting enough of each “to obtain a meaningful sample.”
-The counties to be audited are selected no less than sixty (60) days after the election, and the audit has no legal effect on the outcome of the election.
+Under Ark.
+Code § 7-4-121, the State Board of Election Commissioners (SBEC) is required to audit the results of each general election.
+To complete the audit, the State Board selects by lot the counties, polling sites, early voting locations, and vote centers to be audited, selecting enough of each “to obtain a meaningful sample.”
+Ark.
+Code § 7-4-121(a)(2)(B).
+The counties to be audited must be selected no less than 60 days after the election, and the audit has no legal effect on the outcome of the election.

-Unless otherwise noted, AR Code § 7-4-121 is used to provide audit information.
+Unless otherwise noted, Ark.
+Code § 7-4-121 is used to provide audit information.

 Voting Systems Used

-As of 2020, Arkansas uses ballot marking devices and optical scanners in polling places for all voters.
+Most Arkansas counties use ballot marking devices and optical scanners for all in-person voters.
+A few counties use hand-marked paper ballots and optical scanners, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.